If you’re dealing with an iPhone 8 or iPhone 8 Plus problem you should try a fix from the list below before taking your phone into a store.

 How to Fix iPhone 8 Problems If Nothing Else Works

 If you can’t find a fix for your iPhone 8 or iPhone 8 Plus problem on our list here are a few recommendations.

-Install the latest iOS update.
-Apple’s released a new iOS 11 update that tackles some of the issues plaguing the iPhone 8 and iPhone 8 Plus.
+First, install the latest iOS update.
+Apple’s released a new iOS 13 update that tackles issues plaguing the iPhone 8 and iPhone 8 Plus.

 If that doesn’t work, head to Apple’s discussion forums and ask for help.
 Be sure to do it in the right place.
 You can also ping Apple Support on Twitter or make contact with support on the company’s website.

-If Apple’s online customer service is unable to help, you can try downgrading to an older version of iOS if one is available for your device.
+If Apple’s online customer service is unable to help, you can try downgrading to an older version of iOS when the option is available.

 If you can’t or don’t want to downgrade, you can schedule an appointment to see a Genius provided you have an Apple Store near where you live.

 If you don’t want to take it into a store, you can start fresh on your own.

 Factory resetting your device will wipe everything stored on your iPhone 8 and return it to the way it was when you first opened the box so make sure you backup all of your important data before you make the move.

 Once you’ve backed up all of your files, go to Settings, then General, then Reset, and then Erase All Content and Settings.
 Again, this should only be used as a last resort.